vilijur/acnl-translated/README.md

 It's nowhere near complete, and some text is in other files that have not yet been translated.
 Though, if something's apart of one of the avalible translated files and isn't translated, open an [Issue](https://github.com/vilijur/acnl-translated/issues/new) with the `bug` tag, provide where the text isn't translated (I.E in a menu) and I'll get to it as soon as posible.

 ### Some text is duplicated, why is that?
-Not sure, but open an [Issue](https://github.com/vilijur/acnl-translated/issues/new) with the `bug` tag, and I'll look into it as soon as I can.
+The text must be too long.
+Please open an [Issue](https://github.com/vilijur/acnl-translated/issues/new) with the `bug` tag, include **where** in the game this issue appears and I'll look into it as soon as I can.

 ### Some of the text goes off screen or gets cut off.
 Seems like I need to retranslate that part, make it shorter or reformat it.
 You can inform me of this by opening an [Issue](https://github.com/vilijur/acnl-translated/issues/new) with the `invalid` tag, give details on what part of the game this issue happens at, and I'll look into it as soon as I can.